idkjustacatt/idk.github.io/README.md

+### Download

+> dm me for buy 25$

+telegram: @liftium

 # Otp Bot
 I have added OTP Bot to this script (not patched 13.06.2023) Using twillio API.

-### Download

-> dm me for buy 20$

-telegram: @liftium